Gingernetics/Storytime/README.md

 ### Known Bugs:
 	Ending the server program before all instances of client will likely result in an `error[98] Address already in use` that prevents the recreation of server.
 	This error can be circumvented by either changing the port number or waiting a few minutes before attempting to restart the server.

+	Having a story's content only be no_story, no_text, or editing_story (defined in utils.h) can make editing go bad.
+Don't do that.
+	Doing that is dumb anyways.

 ### Note:
 	When editing, a file that looks like storyXXXXXX will be created.
 This will hold the contents of the story.